English Part I

 The final-year course – Part II – consists of five components: Practical Criticism, Tragedy, a 7500-word dissertation, and two optional components, of which one can be another dissertation.
 Tragedy is a wide-ranging and highly stimulating paper based fundamentally in Greek, Shakespearean, and other tragic drama in any language, but augmented by the history of critical and theoretical writing on the tragic, as well as works in such media as film, music, painting, and sculpture.
-Optional papers: Medieval English Literature 1066–1500; Chaucer; Early Modern Drama; Material Renaissance; Love, Gender and Sexuality, 1740-1824; Victorian Literature 1847–72; Literature, Culture, and Crisis 1631–71; Lyric; Modernism and the Short Story; The Ethical Imagination; History and Theory of Literary Criticism; Postcolonial and Related Literatures; American Literature; Contemporary Writing in English; Literature and Visual Culture.
+Optional papers: Medieval English Literature 1066–1500; Chaucer; Medieval Supernatural; Early Modern Drama; Material Renaissance; Love, Gender and Sexuality, 1740-1824; Victorian Literature 1847–72; Lyric; Prose Forms 1936-56; The Ethical Imagination; History and Theory of Literary Criticism; Postcolonial and Related Literatures; American Literature; Contemporary Writing in English; Literature and Visual Culture.

 You can find full details about the English Tripos at Cambridge and core aspects of the learning experience (Faculty lectures and seminars, small-group classes, and paired or individual supervisions in College) on the Faculty of English website, and summarised in the University Undergraduate Prospectus.